 These roles can be filled by the same person or different people.

 You can also appoint an optional level 2 user once you have your licence.
-This is an SMS user with more restricted access than a level 1 user, eg they can’t withdraw a certificate of sponsorship.
+This is an SMS user with more restricted access than a level 1 user, for example they can’t withdraw a certificate of sponsorship.

 You and your staff will be checked to make sure you’re suitable for these roles.
 You may not get your licence if anyone involved in sponsorship has: